Shadow Wolves

 The "Shadow Wolves" are a Native American tactical patrol unit assigned to Homeland Security Investigations (HSI) in Sells, Arizona located on the Tohono Oʼodham Nation that runs along the Mexico–United States border.

-The name "Shadow Wolves" refers to the way the unit hunts, like a wolf pack.

-The Shadow Wolves specialize in the interdiction of human and drug smugglers through the rugged terrain of the Sonoran Desert utilizing both technology and the traditional art of tracking.
-Despite the use of high-tech equipment, the unit relies on their ability to track, a technique called "cutting for sign", which includes any kind of physical evidence left by smugglers (e.g., footprints, tire tracks, thread, clothing).
+The Shadow Wolves specialize in the interdiction of human and drug smugglers in the Sonoran Desert, utilizing both technology and the traditional tracking methods.
+In addition to the use of high-tech equipment, the unit relies on tracking techniques such as "cutting for sign", which includes investigating any kind of physical evidence left by smugglers (e.g., footprints, tire tracks, thread, clothing).
+The Shadow Wolves are the Department of Homeland Security's only Native American tracking unit specifically utilized for targeted interdiction operations.

-The unit boasts an esteemed history of tracking passed down from generation to generation.

-Officers may spend hours or days tracking in the field following a "sign" until arrests and seizures are made, or it has been determined that the contraband has been loaded into a vehicle and transported from the area.

-This elite unit was established by Congressional mandate in 1974 in response to rampant smuggling occurring through the Tohono O’odham Nation.
+The unit was established by Congressional mandate in 1974 in response to rampant smuggling occurring through the Tohono O’odham Nation.

 History

-The "Shadow Wolves" law enforcement unit was created in 1972 by an Act of Congress, after the U.S. federal government agreed to the Tohono O'odham Nation's demand that the officers have at least one fourth Native American ancestry.
+The "Shadow Wolves" law enforcement unit was created in 1974 by an Act of Congress, after the U.S. federal government agreed to the Tohono O'odham Nation's demand that the officers have at least one fourth Native American ancestry.
 The Shadow Wolves became the first federal law enforcement agents allowed to operate on Tohono land.

 The unit is congressionally authorized to have as many as 21 members but, as of March, 2007, it consisted of only 15 members.
 Members of the unit come from nine different tribes, including the Tohono O'odham, Blackfeet, Lakota, Navajo, Omaha, Sioux, and Yaqui.

-Originally part of the U.S Customs Service, the Shadow Wolves became part of the Department of Homeland Security in 2003 when the U.S. Customs Service was folded into DHS.
+Originally part of the U.S Customs Service, the Shadow Wolves became part of the Department of Homeland Security in 2003, when the U.S. Customs Service was folded into DHS.

 On December 22, 2021, during the 117th Congress, Rep. John Katko (R-NY-24) introduced H.R.
 5681, which proposed to broaden the Shadow Wolves' authorities while preserving the important legacy of the unit.
 The bill became Public Law 117-113 on April 19, 2022.
 The law provides flexibility to reclassify the Shadow Wolves, current and future, from GS-1801 Tactical Officers to GS-1811 Special Agents.